valtimo-platform/valtimo-documentation/using-valtimo/plugin/configure-plugin.md

 ## Adding plugin configuration

-1. Go to the menu 'Admin'
+1. Go to the Admin menu
-2. Go to the menu 'Plugin'
+2. Go to the Plugin menu
 3. Click the button 'Configure plugin +'
 4. Select the plugin definition
 5. Configure the plugin